kubernetes/kops/docs/examples/coreos-kops-tests-multimaster.md

 ||+----------------------------------+---------------------------------+||
 ```

-Also, you can obtaing the image owner/name using the following aws-cli command:
+Also, you can obtain the image owner/name using the following aws-cli command:

 ```bash
 aws ec2 describe-images --region=us-east-1 --owner=595879546273 \